-- 1. Targeted Geographical Area for Implementation - The Contractor must manage the 1115 Behavioral Health Demonstration Waiver Program and the a.
-HealthyMichigan Plan under the terms of this Contract for your geographic service area.
-Counties included the following in each service area can be found at website: https://www.michigan.gov/documents/PIHPDIRECTOR 97962 7.pdf - 2.
-Target Population - The Contractor must serve Medicaid beneficiaries in the service area described in 1.A.1 above who require a. theMedicaid services included under: the 1115 Behavioral Health Demonstration Waiver; who are eligible for the Healthy Michigan Plan, the 1915(i) State Plan Benefit the Flint 1115 Waiver or Community Block Grant, who are enrolled in the 1915(c) HSW, one of the three 1915(c) waivers (HSW, CWP, SED); who are enrolled in the MIChild program; who are enrolled in the Maternity Outpatient Medical Services (MOMS) program; or for whom the Contractor has assumed or been assigned County of Financial Responsibility (COFR) status under Chapter3 of the Mental Health Code. - Home and Community Character 3. - The Contractor must assure that the residential (adult foster care, specialized residential, provider a. owned/controlled) and non-residential services (skill building, supported employment, community living supports, prevocational, out of home non-vocational) where individuals are supported by funds from the Medicaid 1915(c) waiver programs (Habilitation Supports Waiver, Children's Waiver, and Children's SED Waiver) maintain a home and community character setting as required by federal regulation and the resultant, Michigan-specific, Home and Community Based Services State Transition Plan. - B. Customer Services Standards
+a.
+Contractor must serve Medicaid beneficiaries in the service area described in Section 1.A.1.a. above who require the Medicaid services included under the 1115 Behavioral Health Demonstration Waiver; who are eligible for the Healthy Michigan Plan, the 1915(i) State Plan Benefit the Flint 1115 Waiver; who are enrolled in the 1915(c) waivers (HSW, CWP, SED); who are enrolled in the MIChild program; who are enrolled in the Maternity Outpatient Medical Services (MOMS) program, or for whom Contractor has assumed or been assigned County of Financial Responsibility (COFR) status under Chapter 3 of the Mental Health Code.

+- 3. Home and Community Character - a.
+Contractor must assure that the residential (adult foster care, specialized residential, provider owned/controlled) and non-residential services (skill building, supported employment, community living supports, pre-vocational, out of home non-vocational) where individuals are supported by funds from the Medicaid 1915(c) waiver programs (Habilitation Supports Waiver, Children's Waiver, and Children's SED Waiver) maintain a home and community character setting as required by federal regulation and the resultant, Michigan-specific, Home and Community Based Services State Transition Plan.

+B. Customer Services Standards